limbo-works/Limbo.Umbraco.Video/README.md

 #### Duration

-The package adds for showing a video duration in a user friendly way.
+The package adds an Angular directive for showing a video duration in a user friendly way.
 It may be used like:

 ```html
 <limbo-video-duration value="video.duration"></limbo-video-duration>